Eddie Woo: Early life

 Woo's ethnic Chinese parents migrated to Australia from Malaysia around 1970 for better education opportunities for their children.
 He has an older brother, who works in IT, and an older sister, who is a dentist.
-Woo studied at the James Ruse Agricultural High School in New South Wales and completed his Higher School Certificate in 2003, placing in the top band for Mathematics Extension 1 and English Extension 2.
+Woo studied at the James Ruse Agricultural High School in Sydney and completed his Higher School Certificate in 2003, placing in the top band for Mathematics Extension 1 and English Extension 2.
 He earned his Bachelor of Education (Honours) in Secondary Mathematics and Information Technology from the University of Sydney in 2008.

 Career

-Woo started his career with a brief stint as a technology teacher at the Fort Street High School in 2007, before moving to James Ruse Agricultural High School where in 2008 he held the position of Teacher Mathematics and Technology.
+Woo started his career with a brief stint as a technology teacher at the Fort Street High School in 2007, before moving to James Ruse Agricultural High School, where in 2008 he held the position of Teacher Mathematics and Technology.
 He stayed until 2013 before becoming Head Teacher of Mathematics at Cherrybrook Technology High School.
-Woo remains there as a classroom teacher, but also serves as a mathematics curriculum leader for the NSW Department of Education.
-As of 2018, he has been teaching mathematics for more than 10 years.
-He began filming his class in 2012 when recording a lesson for a sick student.
-His YouTube channel has over 1.61 million subscribers and more than 139 million views worldwide as of October 2022.
-In 2018, Woo hosted a show called Teenage Boss on the ABC, which gave teens control of their family's financial decisions for a month.
-In June 2018, Woo delivered a TEDx Talk titled "Mathematics is the sense you never knew you had".
+Woo remains there as a classroom teacher, but also serves as Leader of Mathematics Growth for the NSW Department of Education.
+As of 2024, he has taught mathematics for over 16 years.
+He began filming his classroom lessons in 2012 for a sick student who was absent from school.
+His YouTube channel has over 1.92 million subscribers and more than 178.67 million views worldwide as of August 2025.
+In 2018, Woo hosted a show called Teenage Boss on ABC ME, which gave teens control of their family's financial decisions for a month.
+In June 2018, Woo delivered a TEDx Talk titled "Mathematics is the sense you never knew you had", which garnered a lot of positive attention online.

-Woo has published two books.
-The first is entitled Woo's Wonderful World of Maths was published on 25 September 2018.
-It addresses questions like "Why are rainbows curved?" and "Why aren't left-handers extinct?", with the answer being: maths, and that maths is all about patterns and the universe is extraordinarily patterned.
+Woo has so far published two books.
+The first, titled Woo's Wonderful World of Maths, was published on 25 September 2018.
+It addresses questions like "Why are rainbows curved?" and "Why aren't left-handers extinct?", with the answer being: maths, and that maths is all about patterns with the universe is extraordinarily patterned.
 The second, Eddie Woo's Magical Maths, is a children's activity book.

+In September 2022, Woo co-hosted high-school television series Ultimate Classroom, an educational STEM competition sponsored by the Australian Defence Force, alongside presenter Stephanie Bendixsen.